IIMParadigm/The-IIM-Experiments/hypothesis_2_constants/Full Derivation of 𝜹𝜶/README.md

-# Δα/α Simulation — Variable Fine-Structure Constant
+# Δα — Variable Fine-Structure Constant

 This folder contains the derivation, simulation, and data outputs for the experiment: